BC2M's Participation in SFD

 With Anne Dominique LAJOIX, member of the scientific committee

-Metabolic syndrome, which combines insulin resistance and high blood pressure, causes early remodeling of the myocardium, particularly the extracellular matrix, leading to interstitial fibrosis.
-Our team has previously demonstrated in an animal model of metabolic syndrome that a low-salt diet can prevent these cardiac lesions.
+Metabolic syndrome, which involves insulin resistance and high blood pressure, leads to early myocardial remodeling, particularly of the extracellular matrix, which triggers the development of interstitial fibrosis.
+Our team has previously demonstrated in an animal model of metabolic syndrome that a low-salt diet is capable of preventing these cardiac lesions.
 A transcriptomic study identified several genes modulated by sodium restriction.
-To better understand the role of these genes, we established two in vitro models of endothelial-mesenchymal transition, reproducing early myocardial remodeling from primary human endothelial cells.
-Materials and Methods Primary human aortic endothelial cells (HAEC) and human umbilical vein endothelial cells (HUVEC) were treated at different times with TGF-β2 (10ng/ml).
-The expression of endothelial and mesenchymal markers, as well as various genes, was detected by q-PCR, Western blot, and immunofluorescence.
-Results In both cell types, TGF-β2 significantly increased the expression of the mesenchymal markers SM22-α, Snail, and Slug, with an increase in Smad2/3 phosphorylation.
-Collagen expression was observed only in HAECs, reflecting earlier transdifferentiation.
+To better understand the role of these genes, we established two in vitro models of endothelial-mesenchymal transition, replicating early myocardial remodeling using primary human endothelial cells.
+Materials and Methods Primary human aortic endothelial cells (HAEC) and human umbilical vein endothelial cells (HUVEC) were treated at different time points with TGF-β2 (10 ng/ml).
+The expression of endothelial and mesenchymal markers, as well as various genes, was assessed by q-PCR, Western blot, and immunofluorescence.
+Results In both cell types, TGF-β2 significantly increased the expression of the mesenchymal markers SM22-α, Snail, and Slug, accompanied by increased Smad2/3 phosphorylation.
+Collagen expression was observed only in HAECs, indicating earlier transdifferentiation.
 The expression of the endothelial markers Pecam-1 and VE-Cadherin appears unchanged in both cases.
-In immunofluorescence, both cell types co-express Pecam-1 and SM22-α, indicating their transdifferentiation into fibroblast cells.
-In these two models, several genes are overexpressed during transdifferentiation, such as latrophilin-1, which is involved in cell adhesion, and fibulin-5, an extracellular matrix protein, confirming the results observed in our animal model.
+By immunofluorescence, both cell types co-express Pecam-1 and SM22-α, indicating their transdifferentiation into fibroblastic cells.
+In these two models, several genes are overexpressed during transdifferentiation, such as latrophilin-1, which is involved in cell adhesion, and fibulin-5, an extracellular matrix protein, thereby confirming the results observed in our animal model.
 Conclusion We have established two cellular models of endothelial-mesenchymal transition that can be used to study early myocardial remodeling in metabolic syndrome.